 How it Works!

-Why does the Project donate carriers?
+Why does the Project offer support/consults and in some cases, donate carriers?
 Babies want to be close to their parents and carers; it helps them to feel safe.
 They cry less when held and rocked and soothed, and will usually fall asleep in their carer’s arms.
 In-arms carrying can be tiring, so using a sling or carrier can make life much easier.
-Using a carrier bring many therapeutic benefits to babies and carers from all walks of life.
+Using a carrier bring many therapeutic benefits to babies, older children and carers from all walks of life.

-What will happen once I have applied (or my HCP has applied for me)?
+What will happen once I have applied (or my HCP/sling library has applied for me)?

 It is yours to use as you wish.
 If you no longer need it, and would like to see it help other families, you are welcome to return it to us.
 If you find the carrier doesn’t meet your needs any more (eg your baby has grown out of it), do let us know.
 We may be able to find you an alternative or show you how to use your carrier in a different way.

 We love involving more people in our work!
 You can spread the word about what we do by sharing our facebook page, liking and commenting on our posts, and telling people about us.